Dining Month: 3 Courses for $29

 RingSide Fish House

-RingSide Fish House is to fresh seafood what RingSide Steakhouse has become to legendary steaks, offering the freshest seafood prepared with the best local ingredients available.
-The menu includes local oysters, Dungeness crab, king salmon, Alaskan halibut, dayboat sea scallops and more depending on seasonal availability.
-Service is impeccable and the award-winning wine list is unmatched.
+RingSide Fish House is to fresh seafood what RingSide Steakhouse has become to legendary steaks, offering fresh seafood prepared with the best local ingredients available accompanied by impeccable service and an award-winning wine list.
 Enjoy dinner at the Fish House on the Mezzanine level of the Fox Tower overlooking Director Park in downtown Portland, or come by for late-night dining, including the renowned twice-daily happy hour.

 RingSide Steakhouse Uptown